Cluster gravitational redshifts: uncertainties and survey requirements: Results

 \subsubsection{Velocity dispersion anisotropy}

 We then investigate the impact of introducing anisotropy in the mock velocity dispersion profiles while ignoring it in the model.
 We find a negligible difference in $\sigma_{\bar{\Delta}}$ among the $\beta=0.2$, $\beta=-0.2$ and $\beta=0$ (isotropic) cases.
 As a result, the precision in the modified gravity parameter does not change significantly between these observationally-motivated scenarios and remains at $3\%$ and consistent with GR.
 We further investigate the impact of keeping $\beta=0$ and breaking the assumption of isotropic galaxy orbits by varying the baseline $Q=3/2$ as discussed in Sec. \ref{sec:model}.
 We obtain $\alpha_{\rm MG}=1.00\pm0.03$, consistent with both the anisotropy and lack thereof scenarios.
 Further, we test the scaling of $\sigma_{\bar{\Delta}}$ with the magnitude of the velocity dispersion by amplifying the baseline velocity dispersion $\sigma$.
 We find a $\sigma_{\bar{\Delta}}\propto\sigma$ scaling, indicating a linear increase of the error bars in velocity models with greater predicted velocity dispersion.
+This is because velocities are added linearly to the signal for the dominant gravitational redshift contribution.